 Swapping my pillowcase – Now I have not been super consistent with this one, so I truly don’t think it has really impacted fixing my breakage, but I am sure it has helped.
 I did invest in the Slipsilk pillowcase and try and use it as much as possible, but I only have one so when I am washing it and toss on new sheets, it doesn’t get used again until the following week when I change our sheets out.

 Finding a hairdresser that “gets it” – In the past year I ended up switching hair salons and it was the best decision I ever made.
+Some places that I visited were just disappointed and the customer services was not even close to being anything special.
+I don’t expect to be treated like a queen, but at least being professional and friendly is all customers as for.
+At least companies like Salesforce know the importance of good service.
+The customers are and should be salon’s number one priority, so it doesn’t make sense when we are not treated like that.
 I go to Eddie Arthur Salon on the UES and Eddie colors and Rita cuts.
 They are a legit DREAM TEAM and I can’t recommend them enough (or thank my friend enough who introduced me).
 Rita’s blowout lasts nearly 3 full days in my hair, which is so rare.
 I stopped going to blowout places prior, because it was such a waste of money and it would fall out hours later…I don’t know what she does, but I do know she is crazy talented.
 They both take the time to educate me on everything and anything and it is the first time in my life they don’t even use heat on my hair when getting highlights.
 I used to sit under a dryer for at least 30 minutes at my prior salon, which I am sure caused a ton of damage.
 I get my hair highlighted about every 3 months in case you are wondering!
 Also, since I always get asked about where I go for cut and color, I will also share that they are the best and gave me a 20% off code to share with anyone who wants to give them a try!
 Just say my name (Kendall) when making an appointment and you will get 20% off any service.

 After Eddie and Rita worked their magic!….